martinkearn/Content/Blogs/Blazor File Select with Virus Scan.md

 ## Testing for infected files with EICAR test file

-One of the challenging aspects of an antivirus scan is how to test it, most people don't just have a virus-infected file hanging around on their desktop!
+One of the challenging aspects of an antivirus scan is how to test it; most people don't just have a virus-infected file hanging around on their desktop!

-Luckily, the [European Institute for Computer Antivirus Research](https://en.wikipedia.org/wiki/EICAR_(Research_institute)) (EICAR) and [Computer Antivirus Research Organization](https://en.wikipedia.org/wiki/CARO) (CARO) have teamed up to create a file that most virus scanning software will flag as a virus, however the file is actually harmless.
+Luckily, the [European Institute for Computer Antivirus Research](https://en.wikipedia.org/wiki/EICAR_(Research_institute)) (EICAR) and [Computer Antivirus Research Organization](https://en.wikipedia.org/wiki/CARO) (CARO) have created a file that most virus scanning software will flag as a virus, however the file is actually harmless.
 You can read about this here: https://en.wikipedia.org/wiki/EICAR_test_file.

-To use the EICAR test file, simple create a file called something like `EICAR.txt` (the name does not matter) and put this as the contents:
+To use the EICAR test file, simply create a file called `EICAR.txt` (the name does not matter) and put this as the contents:

 ```
 X5O!P%@AP[4\PZX54(P^)7CC)7}$EICAR-STANDARD-ANTIVIRUS-TEST-FILE!$H+H*
 ```

-This will will be flagged by most AV systems (ClamAV included) as a virus.
+This will will be flagged by most antivirus systems (ClamAV included) as a virus.
 Just be careful that you store in somewhere on you computer that is not being scanned by your antivirus software.

 ## Azure VNET